Soham2395/Evalia/DEPLOYMENT.md

    - Verify ZIP file handling in PDF server

 3. **Environment Variables:**
-   - Make sure all variables are set in Vercel dashboard
+   - Make sure all variables are set in Vercel dashboard (not as secrets)
    - Check for typos in variable names
    - Ensure PDF_SERVER_URL points to correct deployment

+## Important Notes

+- **Environment Variables**: Set them directly in the Vercel dashboard, not as secrets
+- **No Secret References**: The `@variable-name` syntax is for Vercel secrets, which we're not using
+- **Separate Deployments**: Each service has its own Vercel project and environment variables